Skip to Content

 • The accident involved a peace officer

-Texas Punishment for Intoxication Assault
+Penalties for Intoxication Assault

-• Imprisonment for 2 to 10 years.
-In some cases, the sentence can be enhanced based on factors such as prior convictions or aggravating circumstances.
+• Imprisonment for 2 to 10 years: In some cases, the sentence can be enhanced based on factors such as prior convictions or aggravating circumstances.

-Defense for Intoxication Assault in Texas
+Defenses for Intoxication Assault in Texas

 When facing intoxication assault charges, it is essential to have a strong defense strategy tailored to your specific case.
-Some common defenses include:

 • Challenging Intoxication: The prosecution’s evidence may be challenged, such as the accuracy of field sobriety tests or readability of the breathalyzer.